RAHUL14KUMAR/RAHUL14KUMAR/README.md

 ## 📈 What I'm Working On

 - Crafting modern web apps with React & Next.js
-- Architecting resilient backend systems using Spring Boot & GraphQL
+- Architecting resilient backend systems using Spring Boot & .NET
 - Exploring distributed systems with Kafka and Redis
 - Designing high-performance data solutions using MongoDB & PostgreSQL